kellysmith1008/Refresh/CI_Contract_Requirements.md

 - Your updates may feed into status reports.
 - Your timelines affect contractual commitments.

-## 🧩 Scenario Setup: Welcome to the Project
+## Scenario Setup: Welcome to the Project

 You’ve just joined a CivicActions project team.
 During your first team meeting, you hear:

 > “We need to make sure we’re aligned with contract deliverables before the next status report.”

-You pause to consider what to do next.
+You pause to think about what you'll do next.

-### 🔍 Decision Point 1: Project Alignment
+### Decision Point 1: Project Alignment

 What do you do next?